Therapist Notes include:

 The sternocleidomastoid muscle is complex in its structure, function, and impact on regulation.
 In earlier editions of her manual, Travell refers to it as “Amazingly Complex.”
 Treatment, with lasting results, can be complex and require self-care follow-up.

 Conditions and Syndromes

-Habitual craning of the neck without exercise to counter the activity can lead to shortening of the SCM and upper trapezius.
-This leads to high, tight shoulders.
-As the scalenes and other anterior neck muscles shorten, forward head posture is strongly supported.
+Habitual craning of the neck without exercise to counter the activity can lead to the shortening of the SCM and upper trapezius.
+This habit leads to high, tight shoulders.
+As the scalenes and other anterior neck muscles also shorten, forward head posture is strongly supported.

 Here’s the classic SCM postural problem.

-The person with this posture complains of SCM symptoms, such as headache around the brow, tinnitus and sinus problems, on the left.
+The person with this posture complains of SCM symptoms, such as headache around the brow, tinnitus, and sinus problems, on the left.
 I have had clients do the entire interview in this position to accommodate the short SCM.
-When I ask if the always hold their head like that, they are unaware that do it.
+When I ask if they always hold their head like that, they are unaware that do it.

 This protocol loosens the muscles around the atlas, making it easier to mobilize.
-It also starts the release of the SCM through treatment of its attachment on the superior nuchal line.
+It also starts the release of the SCM through the treatment of its attachment to the superior nuchal line.

 This post reviews an advanced techniques that involves delicate treatment around the anterolateral neck.

-Follow-up with gentle stretches to evaluate and integrate treatment of this complex muscle.
-Start with rotation of the head and follow with extension of the head while it is rotated, as shown in this picture.
-This helps to identify and release other muscles that may support the shortened SCM.
+Follow-up with gentle stretches to evaluate and integrate the treatment of this complex muscle.
+Start with the rotation of the head.
+Follow with the extension of the head while in the rotated position, as shown in this picture.
+This stretching position helps to identify and release other muscles that may support the shortened SCM.

 This site is undergoing changes.
 Starting in early 2020, we began changing the format of the posts to include more extensive self-care, illustrations, therapist notes, anatomy, and protocols.
 We’d love your feedback.
 We are adding posts and converting the old posts as quickly as time permits.